-max wünsche passport
+max Wünsche passport

-Max Wuensche was born on 20 April 1914 in Kittlitz.
+Max Wuensche was born on April 20, 1914, in Kittlitz.
 In July 1933, Wünsche joined the SS.
 In 1935, he graduated from SS-Junkerschule at Bad Tölz and was promoted to Untersturmführer.
 Wünsche was then posted to the Leibstandarte SS Adolf Hitler (LSSAH) as a platoon leader.
 In October 1938, Wünsche was assigned as an orderly officer for Hitler.
 In that role, Wünsche joined the Führerbegleitkommando (the SS bodyguard unit), which provided personal security for Hitler.

 In 1942 Wuensche completed the General Staff training course at the Staff College in Germany and was promoted to Sturmbannführer.
 In September 1942, he was posted to the LSSAH and resumed command of the Sturmgeschütz battalion; in October, he assumed command of a brigade in a panzer regiment of LSSAH.
-His battalion’s first action was at Kharkov in 1943.
-On 25 February 1943, Wünsche led his tankers into battle against a defensive position staffed by the Soviet 350th Rifle Division.
+His battalion’s first action was at Kharkiv in 1943.
+On February 25, 1943, Wünsche led his tankers into battle against a defensive position staffed by the Soviet 350th Rifle Division.
 Supported by artillery and a company of SS grenadiers, Wünsche’s battalion launched its attack and overran the Soviet front lines, destroying some anti-tank guns.
 Wünsche’s assault would lead to the destruction of 47 artillery pieces and anti-tank weapons.
 During the attack, 800 Soviet troops were killed.
-For his actions during the battles for Kharkov, Wünsche was awarded the German Cross in Gold and later the Knight’s Cross, both in February 1943. max wünsche passport
+For his actions during the battles for Kharkiv, Wünsche was awarded the German Cross in Gold and later the Knight’s Cross in February 1943. max wünsche passport

 In 1944, Wuensche was taken prisoner and spent the rest of the war as a prisoner of war in camp 165 at Caithness, Scotland, a special camp for high-ranking German officers.
 In 1948 Wünsche was released and returned to Germany.
 He died in 1995.

-There are also a lot of photos, and some of them include pictures of Hitler’s palace right after it was bombed, including inside (e.g., the dining room with a massive chandelier on the floor within the ruin).
-I’m not sure if he possibly took the passport then or even if he somehow came into contact with Wünsche after he was captured and taken to Scotland.
+There are also a lot of photos, including pictures of Hitler’s palace right after it was bombed, including inside (e.g., the dining room with a massive chandelier on the floor within the ruin).
+I’m not sure if he possibly took the passport then or if he somehow came into contact with Wünsche after he was captured and taken to Scotland.

 Looking deeper into the details of the passport, I found the following…